 Title I schools will be subject to federally-required designations.
 Title I schools may be designated as Reward: High Achievement, Reward: High Progress, Focus, Priority, or Undesignated based on meeting the federal requirements associated with each designation.

-Accountability reporting will include the All Students and the Historically Underperforming groups' results.
-These two groups, All Students and Historically Underperforming Students, are not a cohort but rather students in the school who meet the definition during the reported year.
+Accountability data will include the All Students group and the Historically Underperforming Subgroup results.
+These two groups, All Students and Historically Underperforming Subgroup, are not a cohort but rather students in the school who meet the definition during the reported year.

-For the purposes of accountability, reported scores are used for students enrolled for a full academic year.
-The reported score incorporates the Pennsylvania Alternate System of Assessment (PASA) one percent cap.
+For the purposes of accountability data, reported scores are used for students enrolled for a full academic year.
+The reported score incorporates the Pennsylvania Alternate System of Assessment (PASA) 1% cap.

 To measure Closing the Achievement Gap, a baseline year is required.
 Pennsylvania has established the 2012–13 school year as the baseline year so that the first measure of Closing the Achievement Gap will be available in the 2013–14 school year.
 PSSA English Language Arts and Mathematics will have a baseline year of 2014-15 because these were new assessments.

 For the 2012-13 school year, if either student group in any subject area is below the state average, the school will be identified as not having met the requirements for Closing the Achievement Gap.

 For the 2013-14 school year and beyond, test results from 2013-14 were compared to the baseline year 2012-13 results and school-level determinations were made according to the Closing the Achievement Gap targets rather than statewide performance.